The Left Stuff: Left-Handedness in the Music World

 You’ve got to hand it to left-handers: although they make up only 10 percent of the population, they’re well-represented in many fields.

-Among their ranks are four of the last six U.S. Presidents, a quarter of all major league baseball players, and entertainment stars ranging from Tom Cruise to Oprah Winfrey to both of Star Trek’s Mr. Spocks (Leonard Nimoy and Zachary Quinto).
+Among their ranks are four of the last seven U.S. Presidents, a quarter of all major league baseball players, and entertainment stars ranging from Tom Cruise to Oprah Winfrey to both Mr. Spocks from Star Trek (Leonard Nimoy and Zachary Quinto).

 The left-handed dynamic plays out in the music world in varied and unexpected ways.
 Although “handedness” is generally defined by which hand a person naturally writes with, many musicians—left-handers and right-handers alike—operate on a spectrum that requires a great deal of dexterity from both hands.